CopperEagle/SmartFileLibrary/TUTORIAL_SEMIAUTO.md

 Currently, the project supports three options.
 Recommended is option 3.

 - Option `PDFMETA`: Inference using the metadata of the pdf file and optionally the `crossref` database.
 This option takes as arguments whether `crossref` should be used and the publisher name.
-- Option DONUTFT: Inference using a document question and answer AI model, [this one](https://huggingface.co/naver-clova-ix/donut-base-finetuned-docvqa).
+- Option `DONUTFT`: Inference using a document question and answer AI model, [this one](https://huggingface.co/naver-clova-ix/donut-base-finetuned-docvqa).
-- Option MOONDREAM2: Using the moondream2 model.
+- Option `MOONDREAM2`: Using the moondream2 model.
 Requirements are no less than 8GB RAM.

 ```py
 from smartfilelibrary import DatabaseInterface